AditiRaoS/VanillaTransformer/README.md

-# VanillaTransformer
+# Vanilla Transformer
-German to English translator
+An implementation of the vanilla transformer which translates German text to English text.